John Wayne: 1960s

 In 1960, Wayne directed and produced The Alamo, his directorial debut, portraying Davy Crockett, with Richard Widmark as Jim Bowie.
 Wayne was nominated for an Oscar as the producer in the Best Picture category.
-That year Wayne also played the lead in Henry Hathaway's North to Alaska, also starring Stewart Granger and Ernie Kovacs.
+That year he also played the lead in Henry Hathaway's North to Alaska, co-starring Stewart Granger and Ernie Kovacs.
 In 1961, Wayne shared the lead with Stuart Whitman in Michael Curtiz's The Comancheros.

 In 1962, Wayne starred in John Ford's The Man Who Shot Liberty Valance with James Stewart.
-May 29 marked the premiere of Howard Hawks' Hatari!, shot on location in Africa with Wayne playing the lead capturing wild animals from the beds of trucks; all the scenes with animals in the film are real.
-On October 4, The Longest Day started its theatrical run, with Wayne memorably acting with an ensemble cast.
-Although the other top-level actors in the film accepted a token payment of only $10,000 each to play their roles, making the all-star cast feasible for the budget, Wayne was paid a quarter of a million dollars due to an earlier dispute with producer Darryl F. Zanuck.
-During this time, the cast of the television drama, Combat!, were preparing for the inaugural season.
-The principal cast (including Vic Morrow) were to go through a week of basic training at the Army's Infantry Training Center at Fort Ord in northern California.
-Morrow noted that the instructors who worked with the cast at Fort Ord had one common request: not to act like John Wayne.
-"Poor John," Morrow told a reporter.
+On May 29, Howard Hawks' Hatari! premiered, shot on location in Africa, with Wayne playing the lead capturing wild animals from the beds of trucks; all the animal scenes in the film are real.
+On October 4, The Longest Day began its theatrical run, with Wayne appearing in an ensemble cast.
+Although the other top‑level actors accepted token payments of $10,000 each to make the all‑star cast feasible, Wayne was paid $250,000 because of an earlier dispute with producer Darryl F. Zanuck.
+During this period, the cast of the television drama Combat! were preparing for their inaugural season with a week of basic training at the Army's Infantry Training Center at Fort Ord in northern California.
+Vic Morrow noted that instructors had one common request: not to act like John Wayne.
+"Poor John," Morrow said.
 "I wonder if he knows he's almost a dirty word in the Army."

-In 1963, Wayne acted in a segment of How the West Was Won, directed by Ford.
-On June 12, Wayne played the lead in his final Ford film, Donovan's Reef, co-starring Lee Marvin.
-On November 13, another film starring Wayne premiered, Andrew V. McLaglen's McLintock!, once again opposite Maureen O'Hara.
+In 1963, Wayne appeared in a segment of How the West Was Won, directed by Ford.
+On June 12, he played the lead in his final Ford film, Donovan's Reef, co-starring Lee Marvin.
+On November 13, Andrew V. McLaglen's McLintock! premiered, with Wayne again opposite Maureen O'Hara.